The Ballad of Beech Dickerson: or The Fine Art of Getting Yourself Killed, Multiple Times, in Roger Corman's Teenage Caveman (1958)

 Because here, we’re going to narrow our focus a bit, specifically on the guy bringing up the rear of this failed expedition, who veers off course and falls victim to the dastardly Sinking Earth.

-And while the character’s name is never known, the actor’s name who played him was Beach Dickerson; and he’d already died in the film once -- sort of, now twice -- sort of, and his director still wasn’t finished killing him off yet!
+And while the character’s name is never known, the actor’s name who played him was Beech Dickerson; and he’d already died in the film once -- sort of, now twice -- sort of, and his director still wasn’t finished killing him off yet!

-Born in Glenville, Georgia, Charles Beach Dickerson fell in love with the movies when he was just a kid, staying after the matinees to sweep out the local theater for a free pass to see the next feature.
+Born in Glenville, Georgia, Charles Beech Dickerson fell in love with the movies when he was just a kid, staying after the matinees to sweep out the local theater for a free pass to see the next feature.
 At the age of 18 he moved out to Hollywood to try and break into pictures, signing up for drama classes and joining the Player’s Ring Theater, where he first met Beverly Garland -- Gunslinger (1956), Not of this Earth (1957), The Alligator People (1959).

 Dickerson's first official onscreen appearance was an uncredited bit part as a bellboy, playing a brief scene with Jerry Lewis in Frank Tashlin’s screwball (Dean) Martin and Lewis musical comedy, Hollywood or Bust (1956).